Search over 4 Tenterfield Terrier dogs across Australia

 Origins

 Yes, Tenterfield Terriers make good family dogs.
 They have a happy, playful nature and usually get along well with children.
 However, they’re small and should be handled with care.
-They aren’t the best fit for multi-pet households, but can live with other larger dogs if they’re introduced at a young age.

 Common Health Issues & Considerations